Background pattern

 REKAMBYS 900 mg prolonged-release injectable suspension

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine, because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-2. How to administer REKAMBYS
+2. How REKAMBYS is administered

-3. Adverse effects
+3. Possible side effects

 1. Storage of REKAMBYS

-2. Contents of the pack and additional information
+2. Contents of the pack and further information

-• products containing St. John's Wort or Hypericum (Hypericum perforatum,a medicinal plant used for depression).
+• products containing St. John's Wort or Hypericum (Hypericum perforatum, a medicinal plant used for depression).

 Warnings and precautions

-Inform your doctor about your situation
+Tell your doctor about your situation

-It is essential to attend appointments punctually
+It is important to attend scheduled visits

 Children